VFTCB Reminds about Schuylkill River Greenways Grant Application Window for 2023 Restoration Fund - NewsBreak

 - Lehigh County Conservation District

-These projects, encompassing five Phila.-area counties, improve not only the Schuylkill River but also the entirety of the watershed and the communities it serves.
+These projects, encompassing five Philadelphia-area counties, improve not only the Schuylkill River but also the entirety of the watershed and the communities it serves.

 Government and nonprofit agencies are invited to submit a letter of intent through Schuylkill River Greenways’ website to compete for funding of 2023 projects in the Schuylkill River watershed.